thelimar/HashTable-Optimized/README.md

 <a name="start"></a>
 ## 3. Getting started

-So, now we are ready to face the problem – optimising our project.
+So, now we are ready to face the problem – optimizing our project.
 The key tool that will help us in this complicated task is **_profiler_**.
 Profiler is a tool that shows you how much program working time some function is taking, memory and CPU usage, etc. I am coding in Visual Studio 2019 Community edition and it has built in _free_ profiler!
-You can access it with Debug-> Prformance Profiler or with Alt+F2.
+You can access it with Debug -> Performance Profiler or with Alt+F2.
 Another thing we need is a stress test – a program that will emulate long usage of our hash table.
 When writing a stress test it is important to remember what are the most called by user functions of your program, so you can call them more in order to emulate user's behavior more precisely.
 In my case, the most used function is finding a value with a key, so in the stress test I call 70 million times with "different" arguments, as user wouldn't search one and the same word over and over again.
 It looks like this:
 ```
 	char input_str[MAX_WORD_LEN] = "perspective";